drkrillo/docs/creator/worlds/cast.md

 ### Streaming

 Streaming through Decentraland Cast is an exclusive feature available only to World owners or those with streaming rights for a World scene.
-For more details on these rights, refer to the \[Access Contol Lists]\(\{{< ref "/creator/worlds/about.md#access-control-lists-acl" >\}}) section.
+For more details on these rights, refer to the [Access Contol Lists](..//creator/worlds/about.md#access-control-lists-acl) section.

 1. Visit [Decentraland Cast](https://cast.decentraland.org/)
 2. Select Your World: Log in and select the world to stream to.\